AMyriadseviltwin/Obsidian/Death in Space/World Info/Glossary.md

 The Tenebris star, a red giant, and its star system.
 The brutal and war-torn epicenter of the Gem War, and the first system you, the players, will live and die in.

 #### Whale
-Code name for emergency response teams working under [[Corporations#AMBERCOVE|Ambercove]].
+Code name for emergency response teams working under [[CORPORATIONS#AMBERCOVE|Ambercove]].
 Mostly comprised of hard-boiled, highly skilled ex-navvies known for getting the job done.